 shift their gaze rapidly back to the signer, shown by the increase in proportion looking to the signer around 2000 ms after target-noun onset.
 Adults tended to shift to the target picture sooner in the sentence than did children, and well before the average offset of the target sign.
 Moreover, adults rarely looked to the distractor image at any point in the trial.
 This systematic pattern of behavior – participants reliably shifting attention from the signer to the named object and back to the signer – provides qualitative evidence that the VLP task is able to capture interpretable eye movement behavior during ASL comprehension.

-Evidence that eye movements during ASL processing index lexical access
+Evidence that eye movements during ASL processing index incremental sign comprehension